 Mechanics of the Conversion.
 In order to effect the conversion as set out above the Company and the Founders shall procure that the Company’s share capital will be increased through a share issue directed to the Investor with the preferential acquisition rights of other shareholders of the Company being excluded so that the Investor shall be issued the respective Company’s common share (fully paid up and free of any encumbrances and third party rights) as specified above for the subscription price equal to the amount of the Outstanding Debt.
 The Investor shall pay for such share so issued by way of setting off its claim of Outstanding Debt against respective claim for the payment of the issue price as set out above (all actions described in this section 2.4 hereinafter “Conversion”).
 The Company shall take all actions to procure that the Conversion will be completed (including duly registered in the Commercial Register) (i) within 30 days after date of closing of the Equity Financing (if the conversion is effected pursuant to section 2.1) or (ii) immediately before the Liquidity Event (if the conversion is effected pursuant to section 2.2).
 Conversion of the Outstanding Debt may be made contingent upon the closing of the Equity Financing or the Liquidity Event.

-DEFINITIONS

-“Dissolution Event” means (i) termination of Company’s operations; (ii) initiating dissolution of the Company, either voluntary or involuntary; (iii) initiating restructuring proceedings (in Est. saneerimismenetlus) in respect of the Company; (iv) appointing an interim trustee (in bankruptcy) in respect of the Company.

-“Equity Financing” means the next issuance (or series of related issuances) by the Company of its share(s) from which the Company receives gross proceeds of not less than the Equity Financing Threshold, excluding the aggregate amount of securities converted into and/or exchanged for Company’s shares in connection with such issuance (or series of related issuances).

-“Equity Securities” means shares of the Company and/or instruments convertible into or exchangeable for Company’s shares.

-“Liquidity Event” means (i) the closing of the transfer of all or substantially all the Company’s assets (including intellectual property), or the granting of an exclusive license over all or substantially all the intellectual property of the Company; (ii) the closing of the transfer of any shares in the Company, which will result in the acquirer of those shares, and persons controlled, controlling or under common control with such acquirer, acquiring control over the company, irrespective of whether it is effected in one transaction or series of related transactions.

-“Outstanding Debt” means the outstanding amount of the Loan plus the outstanding amount of the Interest.

 MISCELLANEOUS

 The Investor shall transfer the Loan in full to the Company’s bank account within 5 days as of entry into force of this CLA.
 The investor is not entitled to cancel or withdraw from this CLA, including demand repayment of the Loan and Interest, except if not provided otherwise in this CLA.
 The Interest is not payable until conversion or repayment of the outstanding amount of the Loan.